Chemistry is one of the three core sciences, so it’s no surprise that it’s a popular course to study in the UK.Â

 - University of Cambridge

-- Aston University
+- University of Sussex

 Excluding St Andrews, all the other universities in the top five of the Complete University Guide’s table were Russell Group.
-However, only Oxford and Cambridge feature from the group in The Guardian’s top five.
-Instead, unusual picks like Strathclyde and Aston earned top spots on this list, along with St Andrews taking the top spot from both Oxbridge universities.Â
+However, only Cambridge features from the group in The Guardian’s top five.
+Instead, unusual picks like Strathclyde and Aston earned top spots on this list, along with St Andrews taking the top spot from the famous Oxbridge university.Â

-While these aren’t common picks in university rankings, it shows that it isn’t always the most competitive or most popular universities that are considered the best.
-For example, Aston received higher student satisfaction scores in teaching and feedback than any other university in the top five.Â
+While these aren’t common picks in university rankings, it shows that it isn’t always the most competitive or most popular universities that are considered the best.Â

 Worst Universities For Chemistry UK